kkqr77/whisper_overlay/README.md

 - Runtime settings are stored in the user-local file `~/.whisper_support.json`.
 - The default API endpoint is `http://localhost:8000/v1/audio/transcriptions`.
-- If GPU libraries are unavailable, the overlay falls back to CPU instead of crashing.
+- If GPU libraries are unavailable, the overlay falls back to CPU instead of crashing

-## Publishing

-For GitHub, upload only the contents of this folder.
-Do not upload your local `.venv`, cached models, logs, or home-directory config file.